 Currently when evaluating projects, the U.S. government applies the descriptive approach using constant rates of 3% and 7% based on the private rates of return on consumer savings and capital investments.
 As discussed previously, applying a capital discount rate to climate change costs and benefits is inappropriate (Newell, 2017).
 Instead, analysis should focus on the uncertainty underlying the future consumption discount rate (Newell, 2017).
 Past U.S. government analyses (IWG, 2010; IWG, 2013; IWG, 2016) modeled three consumption discount rates reflecting this uncertainty.
 If the U.S. government correctly returns its focus on multiple consumption discount rates, then the expected net present value argument given above implies that a declining discount rate is the appropriate way to perform discounting.
-As an alternative, given that the Ramsey discount rate approach is the appropriate methodology in intergenerational settings, the U.S. government could use a fixed, low discount rate as an approximation of the Ramsey equation following the recommendation of Marten et al. (2015); see our discussion on Martin et al. 2015).
-This is roughly IWG (2010)'s goal for using the constant 2.5% discount rate.
+As an alternative, given that the Ramsey discount rate approach is the appropriate methodology in intergenerational settings, the U.S. government could use a fixed, low discount rate as an approximation of the Ramsey equation following the recommendation of Marten et al. (2015); see our discount rate.

-If the normative approach to discounting is used in the future (i.e., the current approach of IAMs), economists have demonstrated that an extended Ramsey rule233 implies a declining discount rate when (1) the growth rate of per capita consumption is stochastic,234 and (2) consumption shocks are positively correlated over time (or their mean or variances are uncertain) (Arrow et al., 2013; Arrow et al., 2014; Gollier & Hammitt, 2014; Cropper et al., 2014).235 While a constant adjustment downwards (known as the precautionary effect236) can be theoretically correct when growth rates are independent and identically distributed (Cropper et al., 2014), empirical evidence supports the two above assumptions for the United States, thus implying a declining discount rate (Cropper et al., 2014; Arrow et al., 2014; IPCC,
+If the normative approach to discounting is used in the future (i.e., the current approach of IAMs), economists have demonstrated that an extended Ramsey rule225 implies a declining discount rate when (1) the growth rate of per capita consumption is stochastic,226 and (2) consumption shocks are positively correlated over time (or their mean or variances are uncertain) (Arrow et al., 2013; Arrow et al., 2014; Gollier & Hammitt, 2014; Cropper et al., 2014).227 While a constant adjustment downwards (known as the precautionary effect228) can be theoretically correct when growth rates are independent and

-233 If the future growth of consumption is uncertainty with mean μ and variance σ^2 , an extended Ramsey equation $r = \delta + \eta \mu - 0.5\eta^2\sigma^2$ applies where r is the social discount rate, δ is the pure rate of time preference, η is the aversion to intergenerational inequality, and g is the growth rate of per capita consumption.
-Gollier (2012, Chapter 3) shows that we can rewrite the extended discount rate as $r = \delta + \eta g - 0.5\eta(\eta + 1)\sigma^2$ where g is the growth rate of expected consumption and $\eta + 1$ is prudence.
+$^{^{225}}$ If the future growth of consumption is uncertainty with mean μ and variance σ^2 , an extended Ramsey equation $r=\delta+\eta\mu-0.5\eta^2\sigma^2$ applies where r is the social discount rate, δ is the pure rate of time preference, η is the aversion to intergenerational inequality, and g is the growth rate of per capita consumption.
+Gollier (2012, Chapter 3) shows that we can rewrite the extended discount rate as $r=\delta+\etag-0.5\eta(\eta+1)\sigma^2$ where g is the growth rate of expected consumption and $\eta+1$ is prudence.

-234 The IWG assumption of five possible socio-economic scenarios implies an uncertain growth path.
+226 The IWG assumption of five possible socio-economic scenarios implies an uncertain growth path.

-235 The intuition of this result requires us to recognize that the social planner is prudent in these models (i.e., saves more when faces riskier income).
+The intuition of this result requires us to recognize that the social planner is prudent in these models (i.e., saves more when faces riskier income).
 When there is a positive correlation between growth rates in per capita consumption, the representative agent faces more cumulative risk over time with respect to the "duration of the time spent in the bad state."
 (Gollier et al., 2008).
 In other words, "the existence of a positive correlation in the changes in consumption tends to magnify the long-term risk compared to short-term risks.
 This induces the prudent representative agent to purchase more zero-coupon bonds with a long maturity, thereby reducing the equilibrium long-term rate."
 (Gollier, 2007).
 Mathematically, the intuition is that under prudence, the third term in the extended Ramsey equation (see footnote 323) is negative, and a "positive [first-degree stochastic] correlation in changes in consumption raises the riskiness of consumption at date T, without changing its expected value.
 Under prudence, this reduces the interest rate associated to maturity T" (Gollier et al., 2007) by "increasing the strength of the precautionary effect" in the extended Ramsey equation (Arrow et al., 2014; Cropper et al., 2014).

-236 The precautionary effect measures aversion to future "wiggles" in consumption (i.e., preference for consumption smoothing) (Traeger, 2014).
+228 The precautionary effect measures aversion to future "wiggles" in consumption (i.e., preference for consumption smoothing) (Traeger, 2014).